codethread/qmk.nvim/README.md

 - `:lua require('qmk').setup( <config> )`: setup qmk using your [config](#Configuration) (must be called before format, can be called repeatedly)
 - `:lua require('qmk').format(<buf id>)`: format a given buffer, or the current if <buf id> is not provided

-### Autocommand
+### Autocommands

 The default settings will create an autocommand that formats your buffer on save.
+The name of the file can be changed with `auto_format_pattern`

 ## Debugging